 A vehicle is considered used for farming purposes if it is used in an activity that contributes in any way to the conduct of a farm.
 Activities that qualify include clearing land, repairing fences and farm buildings, building terraces or irrigation ditches, cleaning tools or farm machinery, and painting.
 But a vehicle will not be considered used for farming purposes if used in connection with operations such as canning, freezing, packaging, or other processing operations.

-There are three methods to pay the tax.
+There are four methods to pay the tax.

 Electronic funds withdrawal (direct debit) if filing electronically.

 Electronic Federal Tax Payment System (EFTPS).

 Check or money order using the payment voucher.